tboysavage/itonics-circle-packing/README.md

 This project is a D3-based interactive circle packing visualization built with Angular.
 It displays countries in Europe grouped by region and sized based on either population or land area.

 👤 Created by: Tanatswa Mapfumo

-For: Itonics Assignment for Frontend Developer
+Itonics: Assignment for Frontend Developer

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8.

-### Prerequisites

-Before running the project, ensure you have the following installed:
+##To use the project do the following

-- Node.js (v16 or higher)
-- Angular CLI (v16 or higher recommended)

 ### 📦 Install Dependencies